UX Case Study - Weather notification application

 Problems

-More than 85% of people I surveyed experienced to forget to take their umbrella before they go outside, even though they checked the weather forecast already.
+More than 85% of the people I surveyed had forgotten to take an umbrella before going outside, even after checking the forecast.

 GIPHY